 The same year I gained this revelation and began acting on it, Epic had to be suddenly put down, due to an accident.

 I thought I would die of grief.
 It happened exactly when we had reached our goal …after giving up trying to reach it, we had finally gotten there!
 It seemed totally unfair; like the moment a hard-drive gets destroyed and all of its contents are lost forever.

 But I guess the point is proven in the pudding – goals have the power to fixate and distract us from what truly matters.
 We can become so focused on a the goal that we miss all the wonderful time in between – all the memories and bonds that were built along the way.

 When Epic passed away, I was devastated partly because I felt like all my work had been wasted.
 It was an egotistical reason, but it was an easy excuse because people on the outside understand goal-oriented thinking.
 Nobody sympathizes with that person who gets so distraught over an animal dying simply because they lost a loving relationship.

-But that is the point.
-Goals have the power to fixate and distract from what truly matters.
-We can become so focused on a the goal to build, build, build, that we miss all the time in between to form memories and bonds that will never be forgotten.
-We don’t know what the future holds, or how long we’ll have the great gifts we’ve been given.
-Enjoy what you have.
-Take time to pause and bask in the relationship you’ve already formed with your horse.
+The truth is, I miss Epic, not because of all the work I put into him, but because he taught me what really matters in a relationship.
+It’s not about the goal; because who knows when that goal will become meaningless or deterred?
+We don’t know what the future holds, or how long we’ll have the gifts we’ve been given.
+Epic’s death taught me to pause and bask in the relationships I have.
 I wish I’d done more of that.
-It’s only now that Epic is gone that I really begin to see what we had that was so magical.
-The pictures you see above were the last ever taken of us.
+The pictures you see above were the last pictures taken of us before the nightmare started.
 It was one of those perfect evenings that I just felt compelled to be a part of.
 It’s a memory that I made with him and will never forget.